aspose-cells-cloud/aspose-cells-cloud-docs/en/developer-guide/conversion/convert-table-to-html/_index.md

 ### **Security and Authentication**

-The Aspose.Cells Cloud APIs are secure and require <a href="https://docs.aspose.cloud/total/getting-started/rest-api-overview/authenticating-api-requests/" rel="noopener noreferrer">JWT token-based authentication</a>.
+The Aspose.Cells Cloud APIs are secure and require <a href="https://docs.aspose.cloud/total/authentication/" rel="noopener noreferrer">JWT token-based authentication</a>.
+*Replace `{YOUR_ACCESS_TOKEN}` in examples with a valid JWT token obtained from the Aspose Cloud dashboard.*

 ### Request Parameters